frlan/partuniverse/README.md

 ### Virtualenv

-Install virtualenvwrapper.
-This can be done either via your packet manage or by running

-	$ pip install virtualenvwrapper

-(This HowTo now only describes steps done on a Debian system.
-When running Windows or for further detail, check documentation -- a good idea anyway.)

-Now you have to setup your environment.

-	$ export WORKON_HOME=~/Envs
-	$ mkdir -p $WORKON_HOME
-	$ source /usr/local/bin/virtualenvwrapper.sh
+Create a virtualenv for partuniverse

-	$ mkvirtualenv partuniverse
+	$ cd partuniverse
+	$ virtuelenv .

-This will create a folder Envs inside your home and install the virtualenv into it.
-You might want to add the export and the source command to your local shell configuration to ensure, it's loaded on startup.
+This will create a folder inside the the partuniverse folder and install the basic virtualenv into it -- Python, pip.

-With running the mkvirtualenv command you will be already inside the environment.
-You can install as many environments you wish to and switch between them by running workon <virutal_env_name>, for example workon blankspot.

 Once inside the virtualenv, you have to install the needed packages.
 This can be done by:

+	$ cd partuniverse
-	$ pip install -r requirements.txt
+	$ pip install -r ../requirements.txt

 ### Running